What is a Chai Latte?

 What It Tastes Like

-Chai latte (CHY — rhymes with “sky” — LAH-tay) is sweet and gently spiced.
-Flavors like cinnamon, cardamom, ginger, and clove blend with black tea and steamed milk to create a smooth, aromatic drink.
+A chai latte is sweet and gently spiced.
+Cinnamon, cardamom, ginger, and clove blend with black tea and steamed milk to create a smooth, aromatic drink.

-There’s no coffee involved, which makes it a popular choice for people who want the café experience without espresso.
+That makes it a common café choice for people who want a milk-based drink without espresso.

 Served hot, the spices feel richer and more aromatic.
 Served iced, the flavors become lighter and more refreshing while still noticeably spiced.